jaimin257/estate_locator-SEN-CLIENT/README.md

-# estate_locator-SEN-CLIENT
+# estate_locator-SEN-
-It's our official repository for frontend side of software engineering project(Estate locator).
+It's our official repository for backend side of software engineering project(Estate locator).

+Project Description : Design a system to find/identify the potential neighborhood
+                      for real-estate investment according to user needs.